stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 added a *metavariable* (also called a *hole*).
 This is an identifier prefixed with a question mark.
 It signals to Idris, that we will implement this part of the function later.
-The cool thing about holes is, that we can *hover* on them and inspect their types and the types of values in the surrounding context.
-You can do so by placing the cursor on an identifier and entering `K` (an uppercase letter) in normal mode.
+The cool thing about holes is, that we can *hover* over them and inspect their types and the types of values in the surrounding context.
+You can do so by placing the cursor on the identifier of a hole and entering `K` (an uppercase letter) in normal mode.
 This will open a popup displaying the type of the variable under the cursor plus the types and quantities of the variables in the surrounding context.
 You can also have this information displayed in a separate window: Enter `<LocalLeader>so` to open this window and repeat the hovering.
 The information will